ewesterhoff/DNAtoMusic/README.md

 This version of the project begins to implement music theory in the generation of midi files.
 The reading file will also be updated to be able to interpret them.

 ##third iteration
 This version will explore more complex music generation algorithms.
 The final DNA file will be chosen, and be used in this iteration along with sample files for testing.
+The code will be cleaned up, with design and functionality considered.